The Sylvaneth are the children of Alarielle, the Everqueen, the goddess of life.

 Abilities for the Sylvaneth Warcry Warband

-Envoy of the Everqueen (Quad, all Leaders): Until the end of the battle round add half the value of this ability (rounded up) to the Toughness and Strength of friendly fighters within 6”.
+- Envoy of the Everqueen (Quad, all Leaders): Add up to +3 to the Toughness and Strength of friendly fighters within 6”.

 Strategy and Tactics for the Sylvaneth Warband

-The Sylvaneth are a well-balanced warband: they have ranged units, although expensive, heavy lifters and cheap dispensable units.
+The Sylvaneth are a well-balanced warband: they have ranged units, flying units, heavy lifters and cheap dispensable units.

 But they also have other cards up their sleeves like the ability for Tree-Revenants to abandon a fight and re-appear anywhere on the battlefield just in time to grab an objective or to evade the final blow when they are the target of your opponent.

-They can even prevent such movement with a Spite-Revenant and their ability Shrieking Terror that costs only a Double but they need to be close and it’s not guaranteed (2 chances out of 3).
+Or, the other way around, they could prevent an enemy from running away with a Spite-Revenant and their ability Shrieking Terror that costs only a Double but they need to be close and it’s not guaranteed (2 chances out of 3).

 If you follow the horde path, nothing is better than many Dryads charging towards a specific enemy, especially with a big base to allow maximisation of units around it, and the use of the Enrapturing Song to increase the chances of a critical hit by adding more attacks.